Wallbox Installation for Tenants: Is It Actually Possible and How? Find Out in Our Step-by-Step Guide

 Shared wallbox with an MID-compliant meter

-If one or more wallboxes are used jointly by different tenants, the measurement of the charging current must be comprehensible and traceable for each individual user.
+In the case of EV charging for apartment buildings, if one or more wallboxes are used jointly by different tenants, the measurement of the charging current must be comprehensible and traceable for each individual user.
 In Germany, a measurement and calibration law-compliant energy meter is required in such cases.
 If several parties use the wallbox, users must be authenticated, e.g. with RFID chips.
 This allows the charging current to be calculated precisely for each user.
 The RFID chip also ensures that only those who are authorised to do so can charge.

 Summary